MicrosoftDocs/learn/learn-pr/wwl-data-ai/expand-query-transaction-functionality-azure-cosmos-db-sql-api/includes/3-create-user-defined-functions-sdk.md

 The **Scripts** property in the **Microsoft.Azure.Cosmos.Container** class contains a **CreateUserDefinedFunctionAsync** method that is used to create a new user-defined function from code.

+> [!NOTE]
-> &#128221; The next set of examples assume that you already have a container variable defined.
+> The next set of examples assume that you already have a container variable defined.

 To start, define the JavaScript function for the UDF in a string variable.